Official state symbol Kentucky State Flag Adopted 1918 Standardized 1962

 Jesse Cox Burgess designed the Kentucky state flag.
 She was an art teacher and served on the Kentucky flag commission.

-Does the Kentucky state flag have an official name?
+Does Kentucky's flag have an official name?

 No. The flag is officially called the Kentucky state flag or the flag of Kentucky.